Taking A Vegas To Grand Canyon National Park Small Group Tour

 Once there, you will have around 3 hours to explore Grand Canyon National Park.
 After you have soaked in all the beautiful views, you will begin the bus ride back to Las Vegas.
 When the tour is over, you are dropped off back at your hotel to relax after a long day of adventure.
 Below is information about the South Rim Grand Canyon, the small group tour experience, and some things to help you prepare for your tour.

-After seeing the Hoover Dam, your tour continues as you drive along famous Route 66.
+The tour continues as you drive along famous Route 66.
 Guests will enjoy the beauty of Arizona’s stunning desert landscapes throughout the journey.

 The tentative schedule for your Vegas to Grand Canyon South Rim small group tour is: